BIBLE LAW VS. CONSTITUTIONALISM:

 The ratification of the conventions of nine states, shall be sufficient for the establishment of this Constitution between the states so ratifying the same.

-…the plain implications of the reference [“in the year of our Lord”] are the same as those of the similar references in the Articles of Confederation (or anywhere else!): The Bible is true.
+...the plain implications of the reference ["in the year of our Lord"] are the same as those of the similar references in the Articles of Confederation (or anywhere else!): The Bible is true.
 Christ is the Savior.
 Christ, risen from the grave, ascended into heaven, and seated at the right hand of God the Father, is also the Lord, the sovereign Ruler of heaven and earth.
 The people of these United States are under the authority of Christ, whom they collectively acknowledge to be Lord.
 They have a special, covenantal relationship with Him, and that relationship, premised on His providential intervention in and rule of history, involves His blessings on the nation which has faith in Him and keep His commandments, and curses on the nation which collectively turns from faith in Him and so violates His holy laws.
-Hence, the nation must look to Him, and it and its civil governments much obey His laws.1
+Hence, the nation must look to Him, and it and its civil governments must obey His laws.3

-Moreover, since Christ’s lordship is recognized in the Constitution, the American nation has a covenantal relationship to him.
-This covenantal relationship recognizes his lordship, his providential rule over history, his providential relationship to the American civil government and people.2
+Moreover, since Christ's lordship is recognized in the Constitution, the American nation has a covenantal relationship to him.
+This covenantal relationship recognizes his lordship, his providential rule over history, his providential relationship to the American civil government and people.4

 And why call ye me, Lord, Lord, and do not the things which I say?
 Whosoever cometh to me, and heareth my sayings, and doeth them, I will shew you to whom he is like: He is like a man which built an house, and digged deep, and laid the foundation on a rock: and when the flood arose, the stream beat vehemently upon that house, and could not shake it: for it was founded upon a rock.
 But he that heareth, and doeth not, is like a man that without a foundation built an house upon the earth; against which the stream did beat vehemently, and immediately it fell; and the ruin of that house was great.
-(Luke 6:46-49)
+(Luke 6:46-49)5

-Would Jones accept the same declaration (“in the year of the Lord”) as a genuine confession of Christian faith for someone wanting to place membership in the church he attends?
-I would hope he wouldn’t.
-The previous two passages demonstrate that such simple declarations by themselves mean nothing to Yahweh.
-Even if the founders had meant for this statement to be an acknowledgment of the God of the Bible, Yeshua declared that many would make such statements but that, if their works proved otherwise (as did the framers’ works), He would still reject them as Christians.
+Would Jones accept "in the year of our Lord" as a genuine profession of Christian faith from someone wanting to place membership in the church he attends?
+The previous Scripture demonstrates that such simple declarations, by themselves, mean nothing to Yahweh.
+Even if the framers intended this statement as an acknowledgment of the God of the Bible, Jesus6 declared that, if their works proved otherwise, He would still reject them.
+Christians are grasping at straws when they claim the statement "in the year of our Lord" makes what is otherwise unchristian Christian.
+That this is the best Christian Constitutionalists can come up with only further proves that the Constitution is, in fact, not Christian.

-Click to Read Chapter 11
+Click Here to Read Chapter 11

 Click to order the Bible Law vs. The United States Constitution CDs: